citp/privacy-policy-historical/e/ex/ext/extension765.com.md

 **Additional Information**

-If you're not "comfortable" shopping online (and would prefer to make your purchase via telephone), just give us a call at 1-888-282-6060.
+If you're not "comfortable" shopping online (and would prefer to make your purchase via telephone), sorry we can't help in that department.
 Our Customer Service Representatives will be happy to assist you.
 But we do not encourage this.
 Really.
 We don't have the time.
 Because of that, Extension 765 Direct may link to unaffiliated third party websites.
 Like we said before, this Privacy Policy does not apply to unaffiliated third party websites.

 If you have questions regarding our Privacy Policy please contact us at:

 Extension 765
 101 West 23rd St., #221
 New York, NY 10011
-1-855-765-0765
 service@Extension765.com

 The examples contained in this Privacy Policy are illustrations only, and are not intended to be exhaustive.
 But they sure fucking felt like it.